 \section{Abstract}

 It was proposed by Miyaji et al. that the fidelity susceptibility of a state of a conformal field theory under a marginal deformation is holographically dual to the volume of a maximal time slice in the dual Anti de Sitter spacetime.
-We present two counterexamples to this proposal thereby showing that further work needs to be done in order to understand what the aforementioned holographic dual should be.
-Although we do not present a counterproposal of our own, we present a necessary condition that any potential holographic dual of fidelity susceptibility must satisfy.
+We study this proposal by analyzing the leading and subleading divergences in these two quantities in two specific scenarios.
+We find that although the structure of the divergences in these two quantities is similar, their numerical coefficients are inconsistent with an exact relationship between these two quantities.